Looking Glass (Native American leader)

-The Nez Perce War
+Nez Perce War

 Although he disliked white encroachments on his ancestral lands, Looking Glass opposed going to war with the United States over its plans to force all the Nez Perce onto the reduced Indian reservation assigned to them at Lapwai, Idaho.
 His village of about 140 people was already within the bounds of the reservation on the site of the present-day Kooskia National Fish Hatchery in Idaho.
 However, General Oliver Otis Howard believed reports that Looking Glass planned to join the Nez Perce led by Chief Joseph, who resisted moving to the reservation, and sent a military force of 66 men under Captain Stephen Whipple to arrest Looking Glass.
 Whipple and his men arrived at the village on July 1.
 After a random shot was fired by an unknown party, the soldiers opened fire on the village with Gatling guns.
 Looking Glass and most of his band escaped, but the village and property was destroyed by the soldiers.

 After the attack, Looking Glass and his followers joined Joseph's band, raising the total number of the group to about 800 men, women, and children.
 Looking Glass persuaded the others to flee eastwards across the Bitterroot Mountains, thus beginning a three-month, 1400 miles fighting retreat.
 Because of his experience, Looking Glass became perhaps the most important battle leader of the Nez Perce.
 His prestige, however, was diminished when he allowed the Nez Perce to be surprised by the U.S. army at the Battle of the Big Hole.

 Looking Glass encouraged the Nez Perce to travel east and seek sanctuary with the Crow nation in Montana.
 He had helped the Crow defeat the Dakota Sioux in a battle in 1874 and considered them friends.
 However, the Crow, fearing retaliation by the U.S. military, refused to grant the Nez Perce sanctuary.
 The Nez Perce, pursued by the army, then turned north to attempt reaching safety in Canada.
 However, on September 29, 1877, they were surrounded 40 miles short of Canada in the Bear Paw Mountains of Montana.
 After the five-day siege and the Battle of Bear Paw Chief Joseph proposed surrender.
 White Bird and Looking Glass opposed the surrender and they and their bands attempted to break through the siege and continue on to Canada and join the Lakota leader Sitting Bull.
 White Bird and 150 Nez Perce succeeded but Looking Glass was killed by a Cheyenne scout employed by the Army.
 Joseph's famous surrender speech later that same day, October 5, mentioned that Looking Glass was dead.